Orangescrum/orangescrum-community/README.md

 #### Installation

     * Extract the archive.
 Upload the content to your server.
-(Required )
     * Create a new MySQL database (`utf8_unicode_ci` collation)
+    * Get the database.sql file from the root directory and import that to your database
     * Locate your `app` directory, do the changes on following files:
 	  * `app/Config/database.php` - update the database connection details
 	  * `app/Config/core-email-settings.php` - update the Email sending options, Email Ids and Email Contents